scarletbright/avalanche-docs/docs/v1.0/en/tools/slopes/README.md

 let sendAmount = new BN(100); //amounts are in BN format let friendsAddress = "X-B6D4v1VtPYLbiUvYXtW4Px8oE9imC2vGW"; //AVA serialized address format

-//The below returns a TxUnsigned
+//The below returns a UnsignedTx
 //Parameters sent are (in order of appearance):
 //   * The UTXO Set
 //   * The amount being sent as a BN